- Superior Energy Services

 - Annually set the level of compensation for the Company’s chief executive officer based on the committee’s evaluation of his performance.

-- Annually evaluate and approve with the chief executive officer the performance of the Company's other executive officers and, based on such evaluation, review and approve the compensation of the other executive officers.
+- Annually evaluate with the chief executive officer the performance of the Company's other executive officers and, based on such evaluation, review and approve the compensation of the other executive officers.

 - Review the Company’s incentive compensation and other stock-based plans and recommend changes in such plans to the board of directors as needed.
 The committee shall have and shall exercise all the authority of the board of directors with respect to the administration of such plans, including annual bonus plan provisions and grants pursuant to the Company’s current long-term incentive programs.